Royal High School Bath, GDST

 There’s a prep school and nursery on another Bath hill nearby.

 Did your school canteen look like this?
 Didn’t think so.
-This is the annex to the main dining room.
-Wow.

 The art block is an inspirational workspace for budding artists and contains four bright, white studios with minimalist interiors.
 We popped our heads into one studio where students were working away to soothing chill out music – very Zen.